-13. Derivative financial instruments
+Derivative financial instruments

-Derivative financial instruments are categorised as held for trading.
+Derivative financial instruments were previously classified as held for trading.
+On adoption of AASB 9 these securities are mandatorily classified as fair value through profit or loss.
 The Fund does not designate any derivatives as a hedging instrument for hedge accounting purposes.
 Derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured to fair value.
 Derivative financial instruments are recognised as assets when their fair value is positive, and as liabilities when their fair value is negative.
 Any gains or losses arising from changes in the fair value of derivative financial instruments are taken directly to the Statement of Profit or Loss and Other Comprehensive Income.